binalyze/n8n-nodes-binalyze-air/README.md

 **Operations:**
 - `addTags` - Add tags to an organization
-- `assignUsers` - Assign users to an organization
+- `assignUser` - Assign a user to an organization
 - `checkNameExists` - Check if an organization name already exists
 - `create` - Create a new organization
 - `get` - Retrieve a specific organization
 - `getAll` - Retrieve many organizations
-- `getShareableDeploymentInfo` - Get shareable deployment information
 - `getUsers` - Retrieve users assigned to an organization
 - `removeTags` - Remove tags from an organization
 - `removeUser` - Remove a user from an organization